December 2024

 Market values can fall as well as rise and this is only a snapshot in time.
 As you can see, and as anticipated, some markets in this snapshot have performed better than others, although this is not a guarantee of future performance.

-Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this autumn.
-There are many political facets to this year, both in the UK and abroad, and being ready with your overall financial planning and household budgeting is likely to be a far better position than addressing financial issues at hand later.
+Checking and reviewing all your financial arrangements is always recommended, but perhaps more than ever this winter.
+There have been many political facets to this year, both in the UK and abroad, and being ready with your overall financial planning and household budgeting is likely to be a far better position than addressing financial issues at hand later.
 The recent UK Budget announcements, along with the change in political direction in America, will make changes as we look forward,

-We look forward to working with you into the future.
+We look forward to working with you into the future and have a great festive season, however you celebrate!

 Keith Churchouse FPFS